Personal Fitness Trainer & Health Coach

 Hip dips vs. no Hip dips and hips vs. hip dips: Your hip bones, which do not have a lot of skin and fat covering hip bones, are the root cause of hip dips.
 The degree to which one's hips drop can be influenced by factors such as heredity, weight gain or decrease, or previous hip surgery.
 Your hip dips are a natural feature of your hip bones that connect to your pelvis, and the genes in your body govern the form of your pelvic bone structure.
 Because of their connection to the hip dip area, your pelvis and hip bones contribute to establishing the state of your hip dips.

-The ability to do hip dips is one indicator of overall health and fitness.
-You ought to be proud of your hip dip and make an effort to strengthen the muscles in that area so that you have more power and less fat.
+The ability to do hip dips indicates overall health and fitness.
+You ought to be proud of your hip dip and strengthen the muscles in that area to have more power and less fat.
 Hip dips can develop in both males and females, regardless of how physically active hip dips are.
 Do hip dips go away with age?
 Remember that you are more likely to experience hip dips and weight increases as you age.